material-components/material-components-android/docs/theming/Motion.md

 when these transition pairs are running.
 The opposite is true in the backwards direction.
 When Fragment B is exiting, Fragment A will be entering.
-For this reason, Fragment B is configured to exit in the backward direction and Fragment A is configured to enter in the backward direction.
+For this reason, Fragment B is configured to exit in the backward direction and Fragment A is configured to reenter in the backward direction.

 When you're ready to move from Fragment A to B, replace Fragment A with Fragment B.